Anaheim Ducks: Hall of Fame

 The Anaheim Ducks hold an affiliation with a number of inductees to the Hockey Hall of Fame, including seven inductees from the players category.
-Of those seven, Paul Kariya and Teemu Selanne earned their credentials primarily with the Ducks.
+Of those seven, Paul Kariya and Teemu Selänne earned their credentials primarily with the Ducks.

 Jari Kurri was the first player to be inducted in to the Hockey Hall of Fame in 2001.
 He spent only one season with the team, scoring 13 goals and providing 22 assists.
 Adam Oates only played one season with team in 2002–03, registering nine goals and 36 assists.
 Oates was inducted in 2012.
 Scott Niedermayer, inducted in 2013, spent five seasons with the team, winning the Stanley Cup with the team in 2007, and serving as team captain until his retirement in 2010 (with the exception of the 2008–09 season).
 Niedermayer provided 60 goals and 204 assists with the team.
 Sergei Fedorov and Chris Pronger were inducted in 2015.
 Pronger played three seasons with the team and won the Stanley Cup in 2007, providing 36 goals and 114 assists.
 He also served as team captain for the 2008–09 season while Niedermayer sat out for most of the season.
-In 2017, both Kariya and Selanne were inducted into the Hall of Fame.
+In 2017, both Kariya and Selänne were inducted into the Hall of Fame.
 Kariya was drafted by the Ducks and spent nine seasons with team.
 He spent seven seasons as captain.
 Kariya scored 300 goals and provided 369 assists while with the Ducks.
-Selanne started with the team in 1996 via a trade and returned to the team in 2005 winning a Stanley Cup with the team in 2007.
-Selanne registered 457 goals and 531 assists along with 34 goals and 35 assists in the playoffs.
-Selanne also holds the NHL record among Finnish players with points and goals.
+Selänne started with the team in 1996 via a trade and returned to the team in 2005 winning a Stanley Cup with the team in 2007.
+Selänne registered 457 goals and 531 assists along with 34 goals and 35 assists in the playoffs.
+Selänne also holds the NHL record among Finnish players with points and goals.